containers/podman/docs/source/markdown/podman-network-create.1.md

 Valid values are:

  - `dhcp`: IP addresses are assigned from a dhcp server on the network.
-This driver is not yet supported with netavark.
-For CNI the *dhcp* plugin needs to be activated before.
+When using the netavark backend the `netavark-dhcp-proxy.socket` must be enabled in order to start the dhcp-proxy when a container is started, for CNI use the `cni-dhcp.socket` unit instead.
  - `host-local`: IP addresses are assigned locally.
  - `none`: No ip addresses are assigned to the interfaces.